e-Spirit/javascript-content-api-library/README.md

 You can also include remote projects if you want to use remote media.

+> **_Attention_**<br>
+> Currently the FSXA-API can only work with the master language of the remote media project.

 For this you can add another parameter called `remotes` to the config.
-This parameter expects an object, which requires a unique name as key and the corresponding project id as value.
+This parameter expects an object, which requires a unique name as key and an object as value.
+This object must have two keys.
+On the one hand an `id` with the project id as the value and on the other the `locale` with the locale abbreviation.
 For example:

 ```typescript
 {